 This Chocolate Bundt Cake has no eggs so it keeps for days at room temperature.
 It also stays incredibly moist and has a perfectly even crumb.
 The combination of olive oil, chocolate, and orange is so exciting.
 Olive oil brings earthy undertones and fruitiness while both cocoa and dark chocolate add a hint of bitterness.

-Christina Marsigliese, author of Scientifically Sweet cookbooks
+Recipe by: Christina Marsigliese, author of Scientifically Sweet cookbooks

 Prep Time: 15 Minutes

 Cook Time: 44 Minutes

 - 2 ¼ cups 320g all-purpose flour (reduce to 2 cups)

 - ⅔cup 150ml Terra Delyssa Organic Extra Virgin Olive Oil

 - ½ cup 110g packed dark brown sugar

 - Zest of one large orange